Delta variant 'greatest threat' to US' COVID-19 efforts: Dr Fauci | Health

 - United States

-The highly contagious Delta variant of the coronavirus is the ''greatest threat'' to America’s attempt to eradicate the COVID-19 pandemic, White House Chief Medical Advisor Dr Anthony Fauci has warned.
+The highly contagious Delta variant of the coronavirus is the ''greatest threat'' to America’s attempt to eradicate the COVID-19 pandemic, the country's leading infectious disease expert and White House Chief Medical Advisor Dr Anthony Fauci has warned.

+The variant, which was first detected in India, is more contagious and causes more severe disease than other circulating variants, he said on Tuesday during a White House Covid-19 response team briefing.

 ''Similar to the situation in the UK, the Delta variant is currently the greatest threat in the US to our attempt to eliminate COVID-19,” Fauci told reporters during a virtual news conference here.